coralogix/cloudwatch-metric-streams-lambda-transformation/README.md

 ```

 ### Caching resources
-Users, who do not wish to fetch resources from the AWS API on every Lambda invocation, can enable caching of resources to a local file.
+Users, who do not wish to fetch resources from the AWS API on every Lambda invocation, can take advantage of caching of resources to a local file.
+Caching is enabled by default; to disable it, set the `FILE_CACHE_ENABLED` environment variable to `false`.

  This can be especially useful for users with a large number of resources, in order to keep the Lambda invocation time low and at the same to avoid hitting the [resource tagging API](https://aws.amazon.com/blogs/aws/new-aws-resource-tagging-api/) rate limits.
 Beware though that any changes to resource tags will not be reflect in metrics until the cache expires and is renewed.

 Caching can be enabled by setting the `FILE_CACHE_PATH` environment variable to a path of the directory, where the resources will be cached.
 You can leverage Lambda's emphemeral storage by settings this siply to `/tmp`.
 This ensures that the resources will be cached between Lambda invocations on a single Lambda environment, meaning the cache will be reset when new Lambda environment is created.
 For more details on ephemeral storage and other storage options see [here](https://aws.amazon.com/blogs/compute/choosing-between-aws-lambda-data-storage-options-in-web-apps/).